-Pine Mountain Loop Trail is a 13.4 mile moderately trafficked loop trail located near Mayer, AZ that features a river and is rated as difficult.
+Pine Mountain Loop Trail is a 13.4 mile moderately trafficked loop trail located near Mayer, Arizona that features a river and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, birding, and horses and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 From Phoenix: Take I-17 north.
 About 5 miles north of the hwy 69 exit for Prescott you will come to the Dugas road exit.
 Exit the freeway and take Dugas road east for approximately 18 to 20 miles.
 There is a campground here at the trailhead.
 Park and have fun.

 This is one of my favorite hidden gems on Arizona.
 A bit of a trek to get to, the other reviewer does well with directions, but it well worth it.
 Make sure you have at least a half a tank of gas to be safe.
 Despite coming off the desert road you find yourself in a little oasis at the bottom of the mountain, and then begin your hike up the mountain.

 About 1.5 miles in there is a little whirlpool that you can take a dip in the cool off.
 The hike itself is easy - moderate, becomes a bit tougher once the incline starts.
 Additionally, once the incline starts, the shaded areas stop so you should bring plenty of water and head cover.

 Be aware of the big black wild cows.
 They don't bother you as long as you don't bother them!
 Other than them, I rarely see anyone else on this trail.